ring-lang/ring/marketing/pwct/README.md

 PWCT is a General-Purpose Visual Programming Language (http://pwct.org)

-The current generation (PWCT 1.0 - PWCT 1.9) works under Microsoft Windows
+The first generation (PWCT 1.0 - PWCT 1.9) works under Microsoft Windows

 We started this generation fifteen years ago (In Dec.
 2005)